Renault Arkana E-TECH Hybrid review

-The Arkana range kicks off with a petrol-engined variant that packs a 12-volt mild-hybrid system, but we’ve tested the E-TECH full-hybrid version that Renault expects will make up two-thirds of Arkana sales.
+The Arkana range kicks off with a petrol-engined variant packing a 12-volt mild-hybrid system, but it’s E-TECH full-hybrid version that we’ve put through its paces here – the one Renault expects will make up two-thirds of all Arkana sales.

-Under that coupe-esque body work is the same full-hybrid E-TECH powertrain also available in the latest Captur, and the Clio supermini we’ve previously tested.
-The Arkana E-TECH uses a 1.6-litre petrol engine and two electric motors with the power sent to the front wheels via a six-speed clutchless transmission.
-Like all full-hybrids, the Arkana E-TECH doesn’t need to be plugged in; instead, the energy for the electric motors is gathered by the regenerative braking system.
+Under that coupe-esque body is the same full-hybrid E-TECH powertrain also available in the Captur SUV and the Clio supermini.
+It comprises a 1.6-litre petrol engine and two electric motors, with power sent to the front wheels through a six-speed clutchless transmission.
+Like all full-hybrids, the Arkana E-TECH doesn’t need to be plugged in; instead, the energy to top up its small battery is gathered by the regenerative braking system.

 The larger of the two electric motors is used for kicking off driving in zero-emissions mode, while the second provides additional boost when you’re on the go.
-This system certainly pays dividends: on our test drive, which featured long stretches of nothing but A-road and country lanes, we saw the Arkana return 53mpg.
-And we think that figure would increase if you did more driving in town, where there’s more opportunity to drive on battery power.
+This system certainly pays dividends: at the end of our test drive, which featured stretches of dual-carriageway driving, bursts of twisty country lanes and sitting in town traffic, the Arkana reported a fuel-economy figure of 42mpg.
+And that would increase with more driving in town, where there’s more opportunity to drive on battery power.

-While its fuel economy may be stellar, the Arkana's performance is sluggish, despite what its styling may suggest.
-The E-TECH produces just 143bhp and takes 10.8 seconds to accelerate from 0-62mph.
-While doing so is a relatively smooth experience, the roar of the engine working hard to shift the heavy coupe-SUV around breaks the illusion of serenity.
+But while its fuel economy is fairly good, the Arkana's performance is sluggish, despite what its styling may suggest.
+The E-TECH engine produces just 143bhp and takes 10.8 seconds to accelerate the car from 0-62mph.
+While doing so is a relatively smooth experience, the transmission takes its sweet time changing gears, leaving you stuck with the roar of the petrol engine working overtime; there are no paddles on the steering wheel or other way to shift gears yourself.

 Thankfully, if you go for the sportier Arkana over the boxier Captur, you don’t lose much in terms of practicality.
-There’s a 480-litre boot and rear legroom is similar to what you’ll find in Renault’s larger Kadjar SUV – although headroom in Arkana is tighter.
+There’s a 480-litre boot and rear headroom is good for a car with such a sweeping roofline, although kneeroom is lacking a bit in the back.

-Staying inside, the Arkana’s cabin is plush and crammed with technology, with all but the base Iconic model featuring a 9.3-inch infotainment touchscreen that's slick, easy to use, and loads quickly, making it arguably one of the best you’ll find outside of the more premium brands.
-Entry-level cars feature a seven-inch unit, but do get Apple CarPlay and Android Auto smartphone connectivity.
+Staying inside, the Arkana’s cabin is plush and crammed with technology, with all but the entry-level Iconic trim featuring the same 9.3-inch infotainment touchscreen as the brand’s ZOE electric supermini.
+It’s not the slicket unit on the market, and some may find trying to hit icons on the tablet-like touchscreen a little difficult while on the move, but overall it won’t infuriate you.
+Entry-level cars, on the other hand, feature a seven-inch unit, but do get Apple CarPlay and Android Auto smartphone connectivity.

-The Arkana also comes as standard with LED headlights and a comprehensive list of safety kit, including traffic-sign recognition, lane-departure warning, lane-keeping assistance and safety distance warning – all of which contributed to its five-star Euro NCAP safety rating.
+The Arkana also comes as standard with LED headlights and a comprehensive list of safety kit, including traffic-sign recognition, lane-departure warning, lane-keeping assistance and safety distance warning.